matthewstory/mattrideshis.bike/_posts/2017-07-08-ritchey-swisscross.markdown

 Then I ride it, and it gets even better.
 The bike feels race-y but comfortable at the same time.
 The steel frame eats up the road, but when I put my foot down it doesn't sap my power.
 For a steel bike, you might expect it to be heavy but the full build clocks in at a very respectable 18lbs, which goes a long way to explaining why the bike still feels nimble and spry.

-But ultimately the thing I like the most is that it is 100% my bike, I know it like the back of my hand because I built it with my own two hands.
+Ultimately the thing I like the most is that it is 100% my bike, I know it like the back of my hand because I built it with my own two hands.
 And because of this I can tinker a lot more with it than I hae with other bikes.
 Want to try new bars?
 Easy.
 Change the fit with a longer stem?
 No problem.
 Don't like it?
 Just switch back.
 My Swiss Cross has gone beyond being static and become a living and evolving bike.

 ![Swiss Cross at Sunset]({{ "/assets/posts/gear/reviews/bikes/ritchey-sunset.jpg" | relative_url }})